 These cases are never easy.
 If you hire us, we lift the burden of litigation onto our own shoulders so that you can focus on grieving and healing.
 We encourage you to talk to our West Virginia wrongful death attorneys as soon as possible.

 FAQ: What Is West Virginia’s Statute of Limitations for Personal Injury Claims?

 Generally speaking, the statute of limitations on personal injury claims in West Virginia is two years.
 That’s smaller than in some other states, which means you shouldn’t wait to talk to a lawyer.
 If you wait too long, you could lose the chance to ask for any compensation at all — permanently — even if you’re owed a lot of money.

-It is in your best interest to contact an injury lawyer in Charleston as soon as possible.
+It is in your best interest to contact a lawyer in Charleston, WV as soon as possible.

 FAQ: How Much Money Can I Recover in a WV Personal Injury Lawsuit?

 The amount of money depends on the facts and circumstances of your claim, and no one (not even your lawyer) can ever guarantee a specific outcome.
 But generally speaking, your claim may cover more than you realize.

 West Virginia personal injury law allows victims to recover for:

 - Punitive damages (in certain extreme cases)